-It happens: You move to a new city; you get a new job; you suffer a gut-wrenching breakup after a relationship that had somehow taken over your life—and suddenly you look up and realize you have approximately between zero and two friends in this world.
-You’re also in your late 20s or early 30s, which means you’ve been out of school for about a decade, so you sort of forgot how to make them.
+It happens: You move to a new city; you get a new job; you suffer a gut-wrenching breakup after a relationship that somehow took over your life—and suddenly you look up and realize you have approximately somewhere between zero and two friends in this world.
+Making friends as an adult is hard!
+You’re also in your late 20s or early 30s, which means you’ve been out of school for about a decade, so you’ve sort of forgotten how to do it.

-Here are my top six tips for attracting a high-quality new crew, wherever you happen to land, no matter how old you are.
+Below, my top seven tips for attracting a high-quality new crew, wherever you happen to land and no matter how old you are.

 Ask for Introductions